| Title: | Process Orbitrap Isotopocule Data |

 whether to find files recursively |

-# all .isox files provided with the isoorbi package orbi_find_isox(system.file("extdata", package = "isoorbi"))
+# all .raw files provided with the isoorbi package orbi_find_raw(system.file("extdata", package = "isoorbi"))# all .raw files provided with the isoorbi package orbi_find_raw(system.file("extdata", package = "isoorbi"))

 dataset |